adilhusain-s/setup-python/docs/advanced-usage.md

 ### Avoiding rate limit issues

 `setup-python` comes pre-installed on the appliance with GHES if Actions is enabled.
-When dynamically downloading Python distributions, `setup-python` downloads distributions from [`actions/python-versions`](https://github.com/actions/python-versions) on github.com (outside of the appliance).
-These calls to `actions/python-versions` are by default made via unauthenticated requests, which are limited to [60 requests per hour per IP](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).
+When dynamically downloading Python distributions, `setup-python` downloads distributions from [`actions-runner-python-versions`](https://github.com/adilhusain-s/actions-runner-python-versions) on github.com (outside of the appliance).
+These calls to `actions-runner-python-versions` are by default made via unauthenticated requests, which are limited to [60 requests per hour per IP](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).
 If more requests are made within the time frame, then the action leverages the `raw API` to retrieve the version-manifest.
 This approach does not impose a rate limit and hence facilitates unrestricted consumption.
 This is particularly beneficial for GHES runners, which often share the same IP due to Network Address Translation (NAT), to avoid the quick exhaustion of the unauthenticated rate limit.

 ### No access to github.com